 Our most recent project is to create a daily forecast model of ocean circulation and carbon chemistry focused on Ocean Acidification in the NE Pacific and Salish Sea.
 This will be used by shellfish growers, among others, to try to mitigate the threat of corrosive waters.
 A former JISAO postdoc, Dr. Samantha Siedlecki, is part of the team, and we would very much like to bring in another postdoc.

 Ryan McCabe, JISAO

 Michael McPhaden, NOAA

 I study large scale ocean-interactions, ocean dynamics, and the oceans role in climate.
 My primary focus is on the tropics, with emphasis on El Nino and the Southern Oscillation, the monsoons, tropical Atlantic climate variability and related phenomena.
-Over the past 30 years I developed a network of tropical moored buoys through international partnerships to support climate research and forecasting.
-I specialize in the analysis and interpretation of these data, in the context of theory and dynamical models, to improve understanding of processes at work in the climate system and how they may be affected by anthropogenically forced climate change.
+I specialize in the analysis and interpretation of satellite and in situ data, in the context of theory and dynamical models, to improve understanding of processes at work in the climate system and how they may be affected by anthropogenically forced climate change.